 Meaning: when you’re simply wrong: You’re wrong in opinion or judgment

-For example: I though the conference started at nine, but I was mistaken. (means: I thought the conference started at nine.
+For example: I thought the conference started at nine, but I was mistaken. (means: I thought the conference started at nine.
 But I was wrong).

 “Just that one small change will instantly make you sound smarter”